sean-horn/private-chef-administration/source/installation/ha.rst

 is efficiently replicated to another.
 For optimal performance and reliability, we recommend that:

--  Your back-end servers have a 100M+ ethernet interface cross-connected to the other, for the cluster keepalive signal.
--  Your back-end servers have a 10G+ ethernet interface cross-connected to the other, for DRBD data replication.
+-  Your back-end servers have a 10G+ ethernet interface cross-connected to the other, for DRBD data replication and the cluster keepalived signal.

 This is in addition to the standard network interfaces on your systems.
 While DRBD replication can function on systems without these additional